 If you would like a new shortcut to be set up, please check the current list of shortcut addresses first to make sure the shortcut you would like to use does not already exist.

 Please note: You must contact Web and Digital Services get a shortcut URL request approved before making public or putting on any printed materials.
-If your requested shortcut URL does not meet the above standards, we will work with you to find an alternative solution.
+If your requested shortcut URL does not meet the standards below, we will work with you to find an alternative solution.
 The destination page needs to be published before a shortcut address can be set up.

 Shortcut addresses should be meaningful, specific and follow the standards below:

 - All words in lower case

 - No special characters ('&' '?' '!' '£' '*' etc.)